W3rni0/TJCTF_2020/readme.md

 ```
 I tried using Unix commands first and quickly discovered by the error messages
 that the commands need to be python commands, furthermore, we can't see the output
-of the executed commands and but only the time it took for the commands to execute
+of the executed commands but only the time it took for the commands to execute
 or an error message if an error occurred while executing the commands.
 I tried using python commands and modules
 to escape the shell or get a reverse shell going from the server to my host,